LeggoTM/Typescript-Learning/README.md

 # Typescript-Learning
-This repo is for learning TypeScript, a typed superset of JavaScript.
+This repo is for learning basics of TypeScript, a typed superset of JavaScript.

 ## Getting Started
 1. Install Node.js and npm from https://nodejs.org/